yktoo/yktoo.com/content/blog/0185/index.en.md

 But in the end it was decidedly worth it.
 For the first time in my life I witnessed a flamenco performance right before me.
 ![](img:3.bp.blogspot.com/-KFzgpbyXSdo/UZ0LVJpd_AI/AAAAAAAAYbc/DzB77sYMgYs/s1600/dsc08853.picasaweb.jpg:a)

-The singer's name is //Erminia Fernández Córdoba//.
+The singer's name is {{< fl "Erminia Fernández Córdoba" >}}.
 She was born in 1980 in Argentina (La Plata) and grew up in Spain (Alicante).
 Last 15 years she has been living in Holland and is nowadays a singer in genres jazz, pop, South-African and flamenco.
 ![](img:1.bp.blogspot.com/-S268gCvZyA0/UZ0LaGEJl6I/AAAAAAAAYb0/IEaZ40D4vKU/s1600/dsc08863.picasaweb.jpg:a)

 Her husband [Arturo Ramón](http://www.arturoramon.com/) was born in 1981 in The Hague (Holland) from a Dutch father and a Spanish mother.
 He performs quite often and has recorded a number of CDs.

-The pianist is a Dutch guy called //Thijs Borsten//, very bright and expressive.
+The pianist is a Dutch guy called {{< fl "Thijs Borsten" >}}, very bright and expressive.
 I liked his play a lot and will keep an eye on him for the future.
 ![](img:4.bp.blogspot.com/-QJo0W8ob7r8/UZ0LYQFIlnI/AAAAAAAAYbs/V0cO9J1cD_s/s1600/dsc08861.picasaweb.jpg:a)

 Here's one of the videos I've taken at the concert: